 - Analytical, Know Your Customer (KYC) and cyber security service providers

-- Customer “interface” providers (like the ones who manage our in-app chat service)
+- Customer “interface” providers (like the ones who manage our chat service)

 - Government authorities (like financial intelligence units, etc.)

 - Companies that do advertising for us (but we won’t share identifiable personal data with third parties for their own direct marketing unless you give us permission, and you can opt out any time).

 - Certain authorities that detect and prevent terrorism (including foreign authorities if your payments are processed through a cross border payment systems).

 - Anyone who you give us explicit permission to share it with.

 We’ll also share it to comply with the law; to enforce our Terms and Conditions or other agreements; or to protect the rights, property or safety of us, our customers or others.

 How long we keep it